 - $5,000,000 for carrying HAZMAT cargo in vehicles either under or over 10,000 pounds (this may play a role if you are harmed in an accident with a vehicle that spills hazardous substances)

 Of course, these amounts will likely change over time.
 Insurance minimums for 18-wheelers haven’t been updated in years, and the average Virginian’s cost of living has gone up since those numbers were originally put in place.
 If new legislation is introduced at the state or federal level, these numbers may eventually no longer apply.
-An experienced attorney can provide the most up-to-date information after an accident caused by a negligent trucking company.
+An experienced truck accident attorney can provide the most up-to-date information after an accident caused by a negligent trucking company.

 Why You Need to Know About Insurance Requirements in a Truck Accident Case